lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/Forensics/Hard/2019/m00nwalk2.md

 - **Category:** Forensics ⚙️
 - **Difficulty:** Hard
-- **Target File:** `bitlocker-2.dd`, `memdump.mem.gz`
+- **Target File:**
-- **Key Skills And Tools:** strings, reading data
+- **Key Skills And Tools:**
 ---

 ## 🔍 Challenge

-Jacky has learnt about the importance of strong passwords and made sure to encrypt the BitLocker drive with a very long and complex password.
-We managed to capture the RAM while this drive was opened however.
-See if you can break through the encryption!
+Revisit the last transmission.
+We think this transmission contains a hidden message.
+There are also some clues clue 1 , clue 2

-Download the disk image here
+, clue 3
- and the RAM dump here
+.

 ### 🧪 Logic Extraction: